 Last Updated on May 23, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Shave Soap vs Shave Cream

 A lot of the hype around shave creams is due to the popular fragrances they’re scented with.
 I try to avoid artificial fragrances in my bath products so I look for unscented shave cream when I shop.

 Shave soap typically comes in a tin or a bar and must be lathered with water to create the proper texture.
 Shave cream is basically soap lather in a can that has had a lot of air added to it.

 Shave soap tends to offer a thicker base to shave with than shave cream.
 This means that there is more of a cushion between your razor and your delicate skin.